np-edu-sg/prg2-t07-team11/README.md

 ## IDisplay

 `IDisplay` is a display abstraction.
-There are 2 implementations: `BasicDisplay` and `InteractiveDisplay`:

-* `BasicDisplay`: The basic display, same as using Console
-* `InteractiveDisplay`: This is supposed to be a more interactive and GUI like display.
-I don't know if it works D:

 ## Cli project structure